Be found at the exact moment they are searching. Sign up and Get Listed

 Welcome to the Alberta therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Alberta cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Alberta zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Alberta zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Alberta telehealth therapists.

 In Alberta, more people are impacted by mental health issues than breast cancer, diabetes, or Alzheimer’s disease.
 In 2006, 11% of Albertans reported having a psychological disability.
 However, 2 in every 5 Albertans don’t know how to recognize the signs of mental health issues.
 Among people who do know the signs, 3 in 4 people don’t seek help for their mental health issues due to stigma.